Course Outline

 Format:

 Laboratory quizzes (20%): 30 min 20 multiple choice questions online exam on the last day of the week after completion of each practical at both SD and MB Campuses.
-Only students who actively participated in the laboratory activity can take these quizzes.
-Laboratory report (30%): up to-3000 words.
-Individual and from practical #1 (Assessment the effectivity of Antibiotics produced by Actinomycetes) that adheres to the given report structure (rubric) to be provided by the Course-Coordinator.
-Submission will be online with plagiarism check report included.
+Only students who actively participated in the laboratory activity can take these quizzes as a quiz cannot be taken in absentia.
+Due to the resource issues catch ups cannot be provided for the missed lab sessions.
+Laboratory report (30%): A report will be constructed from practical #1 (Assessment the effectivity of Antibiotics produced by Actinomycetes) in the final practical (week 11, 1.5hrs).
+Guidelines will be provided by the course coordinator.

 Criteria: